yochaigal/cairn/wip/2e/how-do-saves-work.md

 > Lucius describes the party's goal, and their efforts so far.
 He makes a WIL save.
 He rolls a 5, a success!
 Katja is convinced of his sincerity.

 **Warden** _"As she listens to your story, Katja frowns, then finally smiles.
 'Alright, alright, I believe you.
-So let's make a deal.
-You introduce me to this "client" of yours whom you've so kindly escorted into my town, and I'll make sure that no one is watching as you slip away."_
+Let's make a deal!
+You introduce me to this "client" of yours whom you've so kindly escorted into my town, and I'll make sure no one is watching while you slip away.
+But we have to go right now, before this place implodes.
+And if that happens, even I can't guarantee your safety..."_

-> An hour later, Lucius and Katja catch up with Freya.
+> An hour later, Lucius finds Freya, but not the others.
 She explains that Wolfram and their client have already left for the vault.
-She agrees to take them both there, but Katja suggests an alternate plan...
+She agrees to take them there, but that she needs to make a quick stop first.
+Something about reclaiming one of her daggers...

 ## Opposed Saves